VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 -rule="/path/to/file".
 Path to a single file with alerting rules -rule="dir/*.yaml" -rule="/*.yaml" -rule="gcs://vmalert-rules/tenant_%{TENANT_ID}/prod".
 ```

 `-rule` value may contain %{ENV_VAR} placeholders, which are substituted by the corresponding ENV vars.
+For example, use `ENV=prod` and `-rule="gcs://vmalert-rules/%{ENV}` will resolve itself into `gcs://vmalert-rules/prod`.

 Support of remote storage for rules loading supposed to simplify rules management procedures
 for multiple `vmalert` deployments.
+For example, update rules in the remote storage and all `vmalert` processes
+will [hot-reload](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#hot-config-reload) their configs accordingly.

 ### Alerts state on restarts